DCMP: A Valuable Media Resource for Educators and Parents

 - watch online or on DVD (with free return postage).

 - earn CEUs with eLearning Resources.

 Get to know DCMP by previewing videos using the Search and Browse options at the top of the page.
 Explore DCMP's educator eLearning resources, like QuickClasses and Modules for which you can earn CEUs.
 Visit our Help Center for more information about how to view media, use Interactive Transcripts, create Student Accounts, and set your browsing preferences.

 Registering for membership is easy.
 It takes just a few minutes to verify your email address and fill out the application.
 DCMP staff will notify you as soon as your membership is approved.

-To qualify for an account, you simply need to be a parent or professional working with a student who is deaf, hard of hearing, blind, visually impaired, or deaf-blind and is an early learner through high school age.
+To qualify for an account, you simply need to be a parent or professional working with a student with a disability who is an early learner through high school age.

 If you have any questions, please feel free to contact us at email@example.com.